 Shared burden also requires receiving.
 Some people refuse help out of pride and then force crisis to grow.
 To receive appropriate help can be an act of stewardship because it lets the community carry what should not be carried alone.
 The person receiving should preserve dignity by telling the truth, using help responsibly, and contributing as capacity allows.

 Generosity should avoid control.
 A gift that demands obedience, emotional access, public gratitude, silence, or permanent indebtedness is not clean generosity.
-It is leverage.
+It is control.
 The steward gives with clear terms.
 If a gift is a loan, call it a loan.
 If help has conditions, name them.
 Hidden strings damage trust.

 Repair may require generosity.
 Someone who profited from exploitation may owe restitution.
 A person who neglected family may need to provide support.
 A community that benefited from unequal burdens may need to redistribute labor or resources.
 Generosity can be more than kindness; it can be part of justice.